JonathanLTurner03/IcarusEye-v1/README.md

 - *and more...*

 ## Installation

+### Installation Method 1: Cloning and Directly running from Source
 When installing the project, it is *recommended* to use a virtual environment.
 Along with this, since the project utilizes `torch` and `torchvision`, it is recommended to install the libraries with `CUDA` support.
 Without this, the project will run on the CPU, which will be significantly slower.
 The following steps will guide you through the